How to Clarify

 Suppose Liz doubts whether Tek is nice.
 If this is the case, then Liz has a feeling where she does not know whether Tek is nice and does not have a firm belief concerning whether Tek is nice.

-Fourth, another way to clarify an idea is to highlight how the idea differs from other relevant or closely-related ideas.
-Continuing with the idea of doubt, consider the following contrast:
+Another way to clarify an idea is to highlight how the idea differs from other relevant or closely-related ideas.

 Doubt can be contrasted against belief or knowing.
 If a person believes a proposition, then they do not feel uncertain about that proposition.
 With respect to the feeling of conviction, a person in a state of doubt lacks conviction, but a person in a state of belief may or may not have conviction with respect to that belief.